mitojs/mito-doc/src/sdk/introduction.md

 # What's MITO?

-MITO, is a lite SDK for monitor web
+MITO,pronounced like [miːtəʊ],is a lite SDK for monitor web and weixin miniprograme

 ## Feature